-Reduce the temperature so that the soup boils slightly over low heat and slowly pour the whole batter, stirring lightly.
+Reduce the temperature, so the soup boils slightly over low heat, and slowly pour the whole batter, stirring lightly.

 Let it boil for another five minutes, during which time the batter will cook and increase in volume, taking irregular shapes and forming small noodles.

-This was my Hungarian tomato soup recipe in the simplest version that I invite you to try and taste because it is delicious.
+This is my Hungarian tomato soup recipe in the simplest version that I invite you to try and taste because it is delicious.